When are Hopf algebras determined by integer sequences?: Characterization of by dimension sequence

 The rest of the section concerns the technical question of explicitly realizing the Aliniaeifard--Thiem isomorphism in every possible way; this has further applications in later sections.
 We now know that every \FGCCHA is isomorphic to $\mathcal{U}(\mathfrak{L}(\vec{a}))$ for some $\vec{a} \in \NN^{\ZZ_{+}}$, so it is natural to ask how many isomorphisms there are between these two objects.
-We noticed that the isomorphisms between $\mathcal{U}(\mathfrak{L}(\vec{a}))$ and $H$ are in bijection with ordered sequences of generators, inspiring the following definition.
+The following definition is motivated by the fact, proved in Theorem~\ref{thm:OPGmaps} below, that the isomorphisms between $\mathcal{U}(\mathfrak{L}(\vec{a}))$ and $H$ are in bijection with certain sequences of generators.

 \begin{definition} For an \FGCCHA $H$, an \emph{ordered primitive generating set} is a sequence of tuples

 Let

 \end{definition}